![]() |

 6. Cooling of mixers by sprinkling of water discharging of concrete from plants to mixers.

-8. To minimize the time, a good communication between the job site and plant should be established d dispatching of the mixers and rate of concrete placement should be well coordinated.
+8. To minimise the time, good communication between the job site and plant should be established d dispatching of the mixers and rate of concrete placement should be well coordinated.

-If the mixers are needed to deliver the concert through a rout with a Major volume of traffic the placement should be scheduled during period of lower traffic load.
+If the mixers are needed to deliver the concert through a route with a Major volume of traffic, the placement should be scheduled during a period of lower traffic load.

 9. Paint the water tanks with white colour.

-10. Replace some percentage of the mixing water by ice.
+10. Replace some percentage of the mixing water with ice.

 11. Use the high slump 170+/- 40 mm or flow mixes.